SmartBackpacker/core/README.md

 It's the main back-end application exposing the Http Rest API.
 It also contains a token generator.

 - Dependencies
     - [Fixer.io](http://fixer.io/) running on [localhost:8081](http://localhost:8081) using `docker-compose`.
 See the source code [here](https://github.com/hakanensari/fixer).
+Or you can also use the public API, just change the URL in the configuration.

 #### Airlines

-It contains the [PostgreSQL](https://www.postgresql.org/) setup scripts for the airline tables and the job to insert new airline's data using plain files as the source (fs2.io is used here).
+It contains the SQL setup scripts for the airline tables and the job to insert new airline's data using plain files as the source (`fs2.io` is used here).

 #### Common